FabioChiodini/AWSDockermachine/README.md

 ## noip Configuration

-If you want to configure noip: Please run "sudo noip2 -C" to customize noip settings after running the script
+If you want to configure noip: please run "sudo noip2 -C" to customize noip settings after running the script

+This will populate the configuration file

+noipservices will run automatically at every reboot

 Tested on a t1.micro AMI